SMSC & British Values

 SMSC and British Values

-We recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in their ability to learn and achieve.
+We recognise that the personal development of pupils, spiritually, morally, socially and culturally, plays a significant part in children's ability to learn and achieve.

 We therefore aim to provide an education that provides pupils with opportunities to explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.